 In many cases, it is possible for children's GPs to prescribe medicine that can be taken at home in the morning and evening.
 As far as possible, administering medicines will only be done where it would be detrimental to the child's health if not given in the setting.
-If a child is prescribed / taking antibiotics, parents must keep their child at home for 24 hours in order to ensure that no adverse effects follow the administration of the medication - this includes situations where children have had the medication before.
+If a child is prescribed / taking antibiotics, parents must keep their child at home for 24 hours (to include one whole day) in order to ensure that no adverse effects follow the administration of the medication - this includes situations where children have had the medication before.